 Muddy Buddy Chicharrones

 - Boil the skin in salted water for about 3 hours until it is much more tender but not falling apart.
-I actually did this with additional pork and bones and saved the stock.
+I actually did this with additional pork and bones and saved the stock for soup.

 - Use a knife to scrape any extra fat that is clinging to the pork skin.
 Rinse the skins and cut them into roughly two inch pieces.